 Humans first started removing hair from men’s faces, most likely for cleanliness, and the first “razors” were rock blades made of flint.
 Shaving got a boost by Alexander the Great who required his soldiers to be beardless in battle so as to gain an advantage in hand-to-hand combat.
 Many contemporary militaries still follow this practice.

 Egyptians are also credited with inventing sugaring, believed to predate shaving.
 It’s similar to waxing, but uses a sugar-syrup paste that gets spread onto skin.
 When the mixture cools, it’s quickly peeled off, yanking hair out at the roots.
+You can eat the sweet pre-product if you use our recipe.

 Hair removal by “threading” started in India 6,000 years ago using thin cotton thread to wrap and tug hair out in a rapid rolling motion.
 Called fatlah or khite in Arabic, Middle Eastern men and women both partake as a method to highly define brow shape.
 Fingers and toes also get plucked as part of the routine regime in most gender-segregated beauty salons.